mabry1985/programming-survey/README.md

 ## Description

-_A survey that recieves data from the user and outputs either C#, Javascript, or Swift, depending on the answers the user selects._
+_A survey that receives data from the user and outputs either C#, JavaScript, or Swift, depending on the answers the user selects._

 ## Setup/Installation Requirements

 * _Download "programming-survey" folder_
 * _Open folder_
 * _Open index.html in your favorite browser(Chrome)_
+* _You can also view the page at https://mabry1985.github.io/programming-survey_

 ## Known Bugs

-_No known bugs._
+_No currently known bugs._

 ## Support and contact details